hzeller/rpi-rgb-led-matrix/README.md

 dropped due to its slow speed..

 There is an upper limit in how fast the GPIO pins can be controlled, which limits the frame-rate.
-Raspberry Pi 2's are generally faster.
+Raspberry Pi 2's and newer are generally faster.

 Fun
 ---